dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 input reflections, by default using 50 reflections for every degree of the scan.

-Continuing to look through the log, we see that the first macrocyle of refinement makes a big improvement, reducing the positional RMSDs from 0.38 to 0.03 mm in X and 0.37 to 0.04 mm in Y. The second macrocycle doesn't actually change the model at all.
-After extending to 3.5 Angstroms the current model still predicts all reflections with RMSDs within one third of the pixel size and one third of the angular width.
-Refinement terminates immediately, as by default this is considered a good enough model to proceed.
-This is fairly unusual, and is an indication of the very high quality of this particular dataset.
-After extending to 2.5 Angstroms the current model ceases to be good enough to predict the high resolution reflections.
-Refinement optimises the model until again the predictions are within the RMSD target.
-The same occurs after extending to 1.5 Angstroms.
-In the final macrocyle, the resolution limit is extended to 0.5 Angstroms, well beyond the highest resolution recorded 'strong' spot, which is 1.17 Angstroms.
-Refinement has nothing to do because the current model still predicts with low enough RMSDs right out to the maximum resolution of the dataset.
+Continuing to look through the log, we see that the first macrocyle of refinement makes a big improvement, reducing the positional RMSDs from 0.26 to 0.03 mm in X and 0.17 to 0.03 mm in Y. The second macrocycle includes more reflections, after extending to 2.9 Angstroms.
+The current model now shows slightly worse RMSDs at the start, now that the higher resolution reflections are included, but refinement reduces these from 0.040 to 0.037 mm in X and from 0.035 to 0.032 mm in Y.
+A similar situation is observed when the resolution is extended again to 1.9 Angstroms.
+The RMSDs start higher again, now that more reflections are included, but refinement is able to drive these down a little, from 0.048 to 0.046 mm in X and 0.043 to 0.040 mm in Y.
+The final macrocycle includes data out to 0.9 Angstroms, which is well beyond the highest resolution recorded 'strong' spot.
+Nevertheless, more reflections have been included so refinement acts again to improve the models slightly including this higher-resolution information.
+The final model provides rmsds of 0.049 mm in X, 0.046 mm in Y and 0.026 degrees in :math:`\phi`, corresponding to 0.29 pixels in X, 0.27 pixels in Y and 0.17 image widths in :math:`\phi`.

-Despite the high quality of this data, we notice from the ``Summary statistics`` tables that there there are some outliers appearing as resolution increases, especially in the last two macrocycles.
+Despite the high quality of this data, we notice from the ``Summary statistics`` tables that there there are some outliers appearing as resolution increases.
 In the final macrocyle we see the distribution of positional residuals in the Y direction is tight around the median, except for extreme values both positive and negative of more than 1 mm.
 The angular residuals show a similar pattern with half the data having residuals